TrainWeb.org Facebook Page

 Map: Ca 32 C 4, Ho 2 C 5 Topographic Maps

-The second (turnpike) arch was gone by the time of this 1930 photo.
+The arch under which the turnpike had passed was gone by the time of this 1930 photo.
 The curve of the surviving arch can be glimpsed beyond and right of the diamond-shaped sign near photo center.
 The road in the foreground is Frederick Turnpike, the original route west from Baltimore to the National Road.
 Given how puddles form in this area even today, the area under the road arch was probably a muddy mess, impetus to remove its stones and elevate the turnpike soon after B&O abandoned the planes route around 1839.

 Links: full 1930 photo, turnpike mile marker, Southern Hotel (scroll down at site)